shezadkhan137/required/README.md

 ### Caveats

-The validation is done through dictionary types.
+* The validation is done through dictionary types.
 Therefore all parameters to your function must be passed as **kwargs, *args are unchecked.

+* Currently this is still in the early stages and so most likely have bugs.
+YMMV

+* Only a limited number of expressions are currently supported

+* Only simple comparison operations are supported

+### TODO

+* Add more expression operators

+* Add support for more complex expressions

+* Add tests for partial dependencies